This topic explains how to use the

 A LaunchDarkly personal access token with writer-level access, or access to the

 A LaunchDarkly project key.
-The flag parser will search this project for code references in this project.
+The flag parser searches this project for code references in this project.

 A regular expression (PCRE) defining the files, file types, and directories which the flag finder should exclude.